 Search for an open-standards company

-Cloud architecture ensures secure identity and mobile management
+Cloud architecture ensures secure identity management

-Next, Okta set up Lifecycle Management with Access Request Workflow, to automate the process of delegating self-service requests for provisioning applications to business owners.
-“The end result is that it’s a better user experience with less turnaround time, fewer obstacles, and fewer handoffs.”
+Okta’s Universal Directory enabled ThoughtWorks’ IT team to deploy a flexible, cloud-based user store to customize, organize, and manage any set of user attributes.
+Next, ThoughtWorks implemented Okta Lifecycle Management with Access Request Workflow to automate the process of delegating self-service requests for provisioning applications to business owners.
+“The end result is that it’s a better user experience with less turnaround time, fewer obstacles, and fewer handoffs,” he says.
 And IT no longer feels like the middleman between users and business-application owners, thereby streamlining the entire process.